ritec03/vocab_builder/README.md

 #### LangChain with OpenAI GPT-4

+LangChain is a framework designed to simplify the development of applications that use large language models (LLMs).
+It provides tools and interfaces to streamline the integration of LLMs into various tasks.
 LangChain integrates OpenAI GPT-4 for generating tasks and grading user responses.

 ### Frontend